dangkyokhoang/man-in-the-middle/README.md

 ### Blocking Rule

 #### Match patterns
-Events will fire only if the event URL matches at least one of the `URL filter`s.
+Events will fire only if the event URL matches at least one of the `match pattern`s.

 - `Match pattern`s are separated by a `'\r'` or `'\n'`.
 - `Match pattern` is of the format: `<scheme>://<host><path>`.